How to maintain your PMP certification

 Collect PDU points

-We have already talked about PDUs in an article on the difference between Contact Hour and Professional Development Unit.
+We have already talked about PDUs in an article on the difference between Contact Hours and Professional Development Units.
 PDUs are 1-hour blocks of time that a PMP-certified professional must spend on training, studying, teaching or volunteering.

 Over a three-year period, 60 PDUs must be collected in order to maintain one’s certification.
-PDUs are of two types:
+These PDUs can be earned through various professional development activities focused on one of the following two areas:

 • Education: learning moments that enable them to broaden and improve their skills in the management of the company at technical, leadership and strategic levels.